 At the end of your project, you will need to evaluate which data can be retained and which data should be disposed of.

-You can also find more information about how to handle these issues at the UK Data Service webpages on Data Security
+You can also find information on securely transfering files at the UK Data Service webpages on Data Security